Skip to content

 Vietnamese Pho

-Pho-tastically comforting, Vietnamese Pho is an ultimate one pot meal.
-Light yet flavorful, this recipe makes the savory broth the star, which is key to making this easy recipe taste exactly like the restaurant version.
-All the flavors mingle together to make a wholesome, aromatic bowl of goodness and it just needs to be paired with the meat of your choice—and half the fun is in dressing it up.
+Pho-tastically comforting, Vietnamese Pho is the ultimate one-pot meal.
+Light yet flavoursome, this recipe makes the savoury broth the star, which is key to making this easy recipe taste exactly like the restaurant version.
+All the flavours mingle together to make a wholesome, aromatic bowl of goodness, and it just needs to be paired with the meat of your choice—and half the fun is in dressing it up.

 Star tip: If you have some leftover pho broth, simply place it in a container and freeze it.
 The frozen stock adds depth to the new broth which makes it even more slurp-worthy!